curlyparakeet/fox/Reggie.md

 You may use this pattern without charge, but you may not sell the pattern or use it to make a product which you sell.

 I made this using King Cole Big Value Chunky yarn with a 5mm hook.
 The colours are Spice, Black and Cream.
-Whichever yarn you use, remember to choose a hook small enough to make the head without there being too many gaps as it will be stuffed.

 ## Materials
 Yarn (I used chunky):
-- Spice (Foxy colour) (~250m)
+- Spice (Foxy colour) (~250m) 2 x ball
 - Cream < 20m
 -  Black < 20m